reemaprajapati/code-challenge-spacex/flutter-app.md

 - Appropriate test coverage

+## Bonus
+- Search by Rocket Name
+- Order by Launch Date

+## Submission
+- Host your project on GitHub
-- README
+- include a README with
     - List any necessary dependencies that aren't installed automatically
     - Install instructions
     - Test instructions
     - Instructions to run locally
     - Caveats

-## Bonus
-- Search by Rocket Name
-- Order by Launch Date